Day 540: Earthquake Relief Work in Canete

 Six months following the 8.9 scale earthquake, the coastal region of Peru most affected is still reeling from the devastation.
 We helped for two weeks, offering 5 health fairs to groups of families (about 150 people) who are receiving composting letrines from CARE International.
 We also accompanied CARE employees on house visits and donation campaigns, distributing plastic goods for cooking and storing water.
 In six months, CARE built over 6,000 letrines in the region.
 Other international relief efforts are present in abundance, but it seems the national government is still developing an appropriate response, including replacing sewage systems and schools.
 It was a powerful emotional and educational experience.
 Our hearts go out to the people reconstructing their lives.

 Lib and Mustache man facilitating an engaging and educational game of homemade jeopardy with questions focused on health and letrine maintenance.
+Two boys standing alongside an irrigation ditch and in front of a open-bottomed letrine that falls directly over the canal.

 Six months after the quake, people are still living in the temporary relief tarps donated by other countries like the United States, Europe and Chile.
 All the adobe structures were decimated, so many people are saving up to rebuild with brick and cement (one of many reasons for the delay).